Learn about the SSAT registration scenarios where you may want to indicate a grade that isn't your child's current grade.

 Identification is only required in enhanced test security areas including China, Hong Kong, Korea, and Vietnam.
-If identification is required, it will be noted on your student's admission ticket.

 Yes.
 Webinars are regularly scheduled throughout the year.
 You can sign up to attend webinars live or watch prerecorded versions.
-Visit our help center for current webinar information and offerings.

-You may choose to either submit a new application/request for testing accommodations through your student’s SSAT account, or you may contact us at email@example.com to see if the accommodation(s) you would like to have considered may be added without needing to submit a new application.
+Please contact us at firstname.lastname@example.org to see if the accommodation(s) you would like to have considered may be added without needing to submit a new application.

 No. SSAT score reports do not provide any indication that a test was taken with accommodations.